gabrielnardes/pipebling/README.md

-# ⚠️ Still in progress

-## 🖥️ Project name: _Pipebling: The Integration_.

-## 🤔 Why did you made this project?

-I wanted to learn API's integration.
-Got the idea from this [repository](https://github.com/leonardo-jesus/pipedrive-bling-integration).
+<h1 align="center" style="font-style: italic; font-weight: bold">Pipebling: The Integration</h1>

 ## 💬 What is it?

 An integration between Pipedrive and Bling API's.
 I will put some other goals in the future, but the major feature is to search for won deals in Pipedrive, and send a buy order to Bling.
 Ideally, you will be able to do this in two ways, by a manual press of a button (already implemented), or by setting a Webhook on Pipedrive (for the future).

+## 🤔 Why did you made this project?

+I wanted to learn API's integration.
+Got the idea from this [repository](https://github.com/leonardo-jesus/pipedrive-bling-integration).

 ## 🛠️ What technologies did you use?